groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/epub-to-ico.md

         - icon: "far fa-file-EPUB"
           title: " About EPUB File Format"
           content: |
             Files with .EPUB extension are an e-book file format that provide a standard digital publication format for publishers and consumers.
 The format has been so common by now that it is supported by many e-readers and software applications.
 For example, on Mac OS, the pre-installed Books software provides the support for opening such files.
 In addition, there are a lot of compatible software available for smartphones, tablets and computers.
-EPUB file standards are maintained by the International Digital Publishing Forum (IDPF).
-The version EPUB 3 is also endorsed by the Book Industry Study Group (BISG), a leading book trade association for standardized best practices, research, information and events, for packaging of content.

           link: "https://docs.fileformat.com/ebook/epub/"

     format:
         # format loop
-        - icon: "far fa-file-ICO"
+        - icon: "far fa-image"
           title: " About ICO File Format"
           content: |
             Files with ICO extension are image file types used as icon for representation of an application on Microsoft Windows.
 These come in different size, colour support and resolution to suit the requirements of the display.
 Another similar image file format on Microsoft Windows is .CUR for cursor representation and defines a hotspot in the image header.
 On MacOS, ICNS file formats serve the same purpose as ICO files.
 Several online websites as well as applications provide the feature of creating such files and convert other image formats such as BMP, PNG, etc. to icon file format.
 The official IANA registered Internet media type for ICO files is image/vnd.microsoft.icon.